All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Neuroinflammation Reduction

-Chronic inflammation is increasingly recognized as a driver of depression.
-Elevated levels of pro-inflammatory cytokines, including interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-alpha), have been found in individuals with major depressive disorder .
+Chronic inflammation is increasingly recognized as a driver of depression. improved levels of pro-inflammatory cytokines, including interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-alpha), have been found in individuals with major depressive disorder .
 Semaglutide has demonstrated anti-inflammatory properties in preclinical studies, reducing microglial activation and lowering neuroinflammatory markers in animal models .
 By calming this inflammatory cascade, semaglutide may help restore healthier brain function.
+For a complete cost breakdown, see our compare semaglutide prices.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Gut-Brain Axis Modulation

-The gut-brain axis plays a critical role in mood regulation.
+The gut-brain axis matters in mood regulation.
 GLP-1 is produced primarily in the gut, and signaling along the vagus nerve connects intestinal health directly to brain chemistry.
 Semaglutide's activity at GLP-1 receptors may improve gut microbiome composition and strengthen gut barrier integrity, both of which have been linked to reduced depressive symptoms in clinical research .
 We find this pathway particularly promising because it represents a fundamentally different approach to mood regulation than traditional antidepressants.

 Dopamine and Reward Pathway Effects